Travel class

 A travel class is a quality of accommodation on public transport.
 The accommodation could be a seat or a cabin for example.
 Higher travel classes are designed to be more comfortable and are typically more expensive.

 Airlines

-Traditionally, an airliner is divided into, from the fore to aft, first, business (Connoisseur Class), and economy classes, sometimes referred to as cabins.
+Traditionally, an airliner is divided into, from the fore to aft, first, business, and economy classes, sometimes referred to as cabins.
 In recent years, some airlines have added a premium economy class as an intermediate class between economy and business classes.
+Full double-deck aircraft like the Airbus A380 usually feature the former two and premium economy on the top deck, and economy on the main deck, while the 747 features first class suites at the nose section, business class on the upper deck, and economy everywhere else.

 Each class is further divided into invisible booking or fare classes, which although booked into the same cabin differ in conditions and benefits outside of the cabin class travelled, such as frequent-flyer points, baggage limit, change or refund policy, etc.

 Ocean liners

 Before cruise ships dominated the passenger ship trade, ocean liners had classes of service, often categorized as First Class, Second Class, and Steerage.
 Companies such as Cunard Line continue this tradition, offering Queen's Grill, Princess Grill and Britannia cabins, each of which have their own allocated lounges and restaurants on board.